aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/turtlebot_simulators.rst

     sudo apt-get install ros-indigo-turtlebot-simulator

 There is a couple of simulators that you can help you with your robot such as Gazebo, Stage, RViz and Stdr.
-The most used simulators are the Gazebo and the stage.
+The most used simulators are the Gazebo and the Stage.

 Stage Simulator
 ===============